KyleMChambers/RollOrHold/README.md

 # RollOrHold
-JS powered Dice game
+JS powered Dice game ROH

-## Rules
+## Game Rules
--First to 100 wins.
+> - First player to 100 wins.
--Each player has a choice of Roll or Hold (keep your current roll).
+> - Each player has a choice of Roll or Hold (keep your current roll).
--If you roll a 1 you lose your current score.
+> - If you roll a 1 you lose your current score.
+>  *Enjoy!*